31 Pedagogical Techniques That Every Teacher Should Have in Their Toolkits. When it comes to teaching, your technique is everything.

 At the end of the survey, an 'assessment profile' will be generated for you, which will give you a better understanding of your strengths and areas for learning in classroom assessment.
 The survey uses a scenario-based question design to help analyze your approach to classroom assessment.
 Given this format, there are no correct answers.
+Rather, you are asked to select your ideal response to each assessment scenario based on your own teaching context.
+This format also provides a basis for professional conversations about assessment.
 Assessment FOR Learning.
 Authentic Student Learning.
 Bloom.
 Boredom and Its Opposite.
 Brain-Based Learning.
 Cognitive Constructivism.
 Cognitivist teaching methods aim to assist students in assimilating new information to existing knowledge, and enabling them to make the appropriate modifications to their existing intellectual framework to accommodate that information.

 BackgroundView of KnowledgeView of LearningView of MotivationImplications for TeachingJean PiagetWilliam G. PerryReferences Background.
 Cognitive Load Theory and the Format of Instruction.
 Cognitive Load Theory and Instructional Design.
 Constructivism (common misunderstandings) Summary: Constructivism as a paradigm or worldview posits that learning is an active, constructive process.

 The learner is an information constructor.
 People actively construct or create their own subjective representations of objective reality.
 New information is linked to to prior knowledge, thus mental representations are subjective.
 Originators and important contributors: Vygotsky, Piaget, Dewey, Vico, Rorty, Bruner.
-Cornell Note-taking Lined.
+Cooperative Learning Activities.
+Deep and Surface Learning.
 Differentiating Instruction.
 Within the four ways for differentiating instruction there are embedded several other learning strategies which are used in conjunction with each other.

 The Strategies: Readiness / Ability Teachers can use a variety of assessments to determine a student's ability or readiness.
 Also, to learn new concepts students may be generally working below or above grade level or they may simply be missing necessary prerequisite skills.
-However, readiness is constantly changing and as readiness changes it is important that students be permitted to move between different groups (see flexible grouping).
-Varying the level of questioning (and consequent thinking skills) and compacting the curriculum and are useful strategies for accommodating differences in ability or readiness.
-Adjusting Questions During large group discussion activities, teachers direct the higher level questions to the students who can handle them and adjust questions accordingly for student with greater needs.
 Differentiation Guide.
 Differentiated Instruction Brochure.

 Differentiated Learning.
-Tracy A.

-What You Can Do Focus on the essential ideas and skills of the content area, eliminating ancillary tasks and activities.
-Educators Take Note.
 Feedback for Learning.
 Fixed Mindset.
 Formative Assessment.
 Free Audience and Student Response System.
 Growth Mindset.
+Helping All Learners: Tiering.
 Helping Shy Students.
 All teachers have had shy students in their classroom.